Jojo Babie Flaunts Her Ample Assets In High-Waisted Leggings

 In the photo update, Babie was snapped from the rear as she posed on an outdoor, concrete stairway in a pair of high-waisted leggings that practically melded to her shapely lower half.

-The voluptuous 32-year-old — who refers to herself as “Your Favorite Asian Girl” in her profile — captioned the share by wishing her fans and followers a “Happy Saturday.”
+The voluptuous 32-year-old — who refers to herself as "Your Favorite Asian Girl" in her profile — captioned the share by wishing her fans and followers a "Happy Saturday."
 She also asked them how they were enjoying the day so far.
-If the measurable response to the update was any indication, her provocative posing had put them well on their way toward doing so.
+If the measurable response to the update was any indication, her provocative posing had put them well on their way toward doing have a good day.

 "Better now since I got to see your gorgeous butt!!" answered one fan of her peachy posterior.